Ohio Admin. Code 3701-32-06 - Lead inspector scope of practice and standards of conduct

 statement specified in paragraph (E) of rule

-of the Administrative Code displayed at the top of the report in bold letters;
+Code displayed at the top of the report in bold letters; and

-identified in a residential unit, the following statement in bold letters, "The
+a residential unit, the following statement in bold letters, "The results of

-results of this lead inspection indicate no lead in amounts greater than or
+this lead inspection indicate no lead in amounts greater than or equal to 1.0

-5,000 parts per million by weight, in paint was found on any building
+million by weight, in paint was found on any building components of the

-Administrative Code.
-However, some painted surfaces may contain levels of lead
+Code.
+However, some painted surfaces may contain levels of lead below 1.0

-parts per million by weight which could create lead dust or lead-contaminated
+million by weight which could create lead dust or lead-contaminated soil

-soil hazards if the paint is turned into dust by abrasion, scraping, or
+hazards if the paint is turned into dust by abrasion, scraping, or sanding.

-sanding.
-This report should be kept by the lead inspector and should also be
+This report should be kept by the lead inspector and should also be kept by the

 dwelling."